otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 05 - React Native.md

-# Module 05: React Native Basics
+# Module 05: React Native

 ## 1. What a React Native component actually is